PForet/PForet.github.io/_posts/2017-01-04-PCA-for-image-classification.md

 ## Dealing with images

-We start by loading the images we want to classify, using PIL (Python Image Library).
+We start by loading the images we want to classify, using `PIL` (Python Image Library).
 A demonstration code for that can be found [here](https://github.com/PForet/Devanagari_recognition/blob/master/load_data.py) if needed, but let's assume we already have a list of PIL images, and a list of integers representing their labels:

 {% highlight python %}
 consonants_img, consonants_labels = load_data.PIL_list_data('consonants')
 {% endhighlight %}

 For the sake of exposition, we will display the code only for the consonants dataset.
 Just assume everything is the same for the two others.
-At his point, you might want to rescale all your images to the same dimension, if it is not already done.
+At his point, you might want to rescale all your images to the same dimensions, if it is not already done.
 Luckily, images from this dataset are all 36 x 36 pixels (thanks to you, kind Kaggle stranger).

 We convert our images to black and white, and take their negative.
 PIL allows us to do that easily: